rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

 - The application is not done **in English**: `-150`
 - Anything mentioned as **not allowed** in the 'Technical requirements' section is used: `-150`
 - `body` in the `index.html` is not empty (can contain only `script` tag). _This requirement can be checked by pressing `Ctrl+U` (Windows) or `Option(⌥)+Command(⌘)+U` (Mac)_: `-150`
-- Not all elements elements are generated using `createElement()` function or JS code is minified, not allowing to check this requirement: `-150`
+- Not all elements are generated using `createElement()` function or JS code is minified, not allowing to check this requirement: `-150`
 - Using `alert`, `prompt`, `confirm`: `-150`

 ## Useful links: